-- In 2015, the General Assembly passed legislation that explicitly states that:
+- In 2015 the General Assembly passed legislation that explicitly states:

 “It shall be the duty of local boards of education to provide students with the opportunity to receive a sound basic education and to make all policy decisions with that objective in mind, including employment decisions, budget development, and other administrative actions …” N.C.
 Gen. Stat. §115C-47(1) (emphasis added).